We all know the importance of having your children play outside. Encouraging outdoor games for kids will motivate them to stay out longer.

 Whenever we visit either set of parents, we take full advantage of their yard and large out space.
 My son loves play games and being silly.
 So I’ve reached back into my past to teach him some of the outdoor games that I loved as a child and he is eager to learn.

 I could simply just play some sports with him, which I do.
 But giving him free time to play casual games that he can easily do will help keep him outside more often.
-And the bonus is that I also get to play these with him as well.
+And the bonus is that I also get to play some fun family activities with him as well.

-Here are some games that kids can play outside.
+Here is a list of games that kids can play outside.

 44 Outdoor Games For Kids